Bed Fall Mat – Heat Sealed

 - For patients who cannot walk, or who climb over bedrails, and then fall

-- Supplied with a warning sign and avoid a tripping hazard
+- Supplied with a warning sign to avoid a tripping hazard

 - Reflective tape on edge to warn staff in low light